 Johnson County Domestic Battery Lawyer

-3. Get in contact with a lawyer.
+Get in contact with a lawyer.
 Now is the time to lawyer up, we are talking about a serious problem that can have life-long consequences.
 You need to treat an arrest in the same way you would if you found out you had a health problem.
 If you found out you had cancer you wouldn't hire the cheapest and most convenient doctor you found, you would do some research and hire a doctor that specializes in cancer treatment.
 Same with picking a lawyer, do your research and be prepared to pay for an expert.
-Be sure that you hire a domestic battery attorney, just because you "really liked" your divorce attorney, doesn't make them qualified to practice criminal law.
+Be sure that you hire a domestic battery defense attorney.
+Just because you "really liked" your divorce attorney, doesn't make them qualified to practice criminal law.

-4. Listen to the lawyer you hired.
+Listen to the lawyer you hired.
 If your lawyer gives you advice, listen to it.
 It makes no sense to hire an expert and then not follow their advice.
 If you trust your lawyer and do what he or she says you will get a better outcome.
 You will also, almost certainly save your self money and heartache by listening to your attorney.
-You're attorney has been in these waters before, let them guide you.
+You're attorney has swam in these waters before, let them guide you.

 Below is a list of some common questions that people generally have when facing a domestic battery charge, feel free to read up on the charge or call to speak to an experienced lawyer.